Look after your health

 If your symptoms are worsening but are not serious, contact your GP or healthcare provider in the first instance, or call the COVID@homeplus team on 1800 973 363.
 Other community partners like your local pharmacy are also available to provide extra support, such as through telehealth and home deliveries.

-Step 3: Register your positive Rapid Antigen Test (RAT) result
+Register your positive RAT result

 If you have a positive PCR test result, you do not need to report a positive RAT result.

-Step 4: Tell your close contacts
+Let your close contacts know

 Tips for telling your close contacts: